-If you’re wondering what makes these homemade baked beans Amish, it’s simply because my recipe is (slightly) adapted from a recipe found in a little booklet of old Amish recipes that I have in my cookbook collection (it’s dated 1980 so it’s definitely in a vintage recipe).
+If you’re wondering what makes these homemade baked beans Amish, it’s simply because my recipe is (slightly) adapted from a recipe found in a little printed booklet of old Amish recipes that I have in my cookbook collection (it’s dated 1980 so it’s definitely in a vintage recipe).
 So I’m giving credit where it is due by calling these Amish Baked Beans.
 And also, being originally from PA, I can tell you that when it comes to hearty comfort food, the Amish are experts.
 This is the kind of recipe that you can trust is stick-to-your-ribs home cooking.

 - I find that my enameled cast iron Dutch oven is the perfect vessel for baking these beans.
 If you don’t own a Dutch oven, however, you can cook the beans and brown the onions and bacon in any large pot, and then transfer the whole mixture to a baking or casserole dish to bake in the oven.

-- This recipe takes about 4 hours in the oven, but the baking time can be more or less due to factors such as the age of the dried beans, the variety of bean, the hardness of your water, and how hot your oven runs.
+- This recipe takes about 4 hours in the oven, but the baking time might be a little more or less due to factors such as the age of the dried beans, the variety of bean, the hardness of your water, and how hot your oven runs.
 I like to check my beans every hour or so just to see how they are coming along, and to add a little more water or reserved cooking liquid if they are looking dry.
 I like to keep the beans looking nice and saucy for most of their time in the oven.

 - The baked beans are finished after about 4 hours in the oven, or whenever they are tender and the sauce is rich and thick.
 You will just need to use your judgment and decide when they are done to your liking.